gracco/sysadmin-interview-questions/README.md

  - The first one create the variable only in the user context, the second in a global context, so this variable can be used by all users.

 * How many NTP servers would you configure in your local ntp.conf?
-  - 4 it's recommended minimum by RedHat
+  - 4 it's minimum recommended by RedHat

 * What does the column 'reach' mean in ```ntpq -p``` output?
   - It's a octal number, that show the last 8 transactions with the ntp server, this number is a FIFO log, so if same packet doesn't arrive (it's UDP), this number can be different based in the order of the checks.

 * You need to upgrade kernel at 100-1000 servers, how you would do this?
-  - Using ansible -m command, but after I will test in some group to see if something bad happen.
+  - I will use ansible , but before I will test in some group to see if something bad happen.

 * How can you get Host, Channel, ID, LUN of SCSI disk?
   - cat /proc/scsi/scsi